Nikhar-savaliya/dotfiles/Readme.md

 🎴 _Just to know,_

-- I am using Ubuntu 22.04
+- I am using windows with WSL
-- Switch between neovim and VSCodium :) don't ask me why;
+- For code, I use VSCode with vim keybindings
-- Config files for Obsidian, Alacritty, tmux, neovim
+- Config files for Obsidian, Alacritty, tmux, neovim, VSCode, etc.

 # How to setup neovim with my Nvim config